Blog

 Conversion Rate is the percentage of people who complete the desired action on a website, such as making a purchase or signing up for a newsletter.
 It is determined by dividing the number of conversions by the total number of visitors to the site.

-It is the amount advertisers pay each time a user clicks on one of their ads.
+Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on one of their ads.
 It is used in pay-per-click advertising campaigns, where the goal is to drive traffic to the advertiser’s website.

 Cost Per Engagement (CPE) measures the cost of getting a user to engage with an advertisement by clicking on it or watching a video.